 Changyou may from time to time distribute rights to its shareholders, including rights to acquire its securities.
 However, Changyou cannot make rights available to ADS holders in the United States unless it registers the securities to which the rights relate under the Securities Act of 1933, or the Securities Act, or an exemption from registration requirements is available.
 Also, under the Deposit Agreement, the depositary bank will not make rights available to ADS holders unless the distribution to ADS holders of both the rights and any related securities are either registered under the Securities Act or exempted from registration under the Securities Act.
-Changyou is under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration statement to be declared effective.
-Moreover, Changyou may not be able to establish an exemption from registration under the Securities Act.
+Changyou is under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration under the Securities Act.
 Accordingly, holders of Changyou's ADSs may be unable to participate in Changyou's rights offerings and may experience dilution in their holdings.